- Search The Registry

 - My Account

-*On this date in 1889, the Harlem Opera House opened.
-It was an American opera house located in the Harlem community of Manhattan in New York City.
+*On this date, in 1889, the Harlem Opera House opened.
+It was an American opera house in the Harlem community of Manhattan in New York City.

-Built in 1875 and designed by architect John B. McElfatrick, it was built by Oscar Hammerstein; it was his first theater in New York City.
+It was built in 1875 and designed by architect John B. McElfatrick, by Oscar Hammerstein; it was his first theater in New York City.
 An early work at the house was The Charlatan, an operetta with music and lyrics by John Philip Sousa and a book by Charles Klein, which transferred from the Knickerbocker Theatre.
-The venue featured a wide and grand staircase and balcony of polished Italian marble.
+The venue featured a wide and grand staircase and a balcony of polished Italian marble.

 From 1900 to 1911, the theater was known as Keith & Proctor’s Harlem Opera House.
-Through the early 1920s, the venue was included in the Keith-Albee vaudeville circuit, Ella Fitzgerald, Count Basie, Duke Ellington, and others.
+Through the early 1920s, the venue was included in the Keith-Albee vaudeville circuit.
+This featured Ella Fitzgerald, Count Basie, Duke Ellington, and others.
 By 1922, it was purchased by Frank Schiffman and subsequently closed.
 The Harlem Opera House showed films starting in the mid-1930s.

 Harlem Opera House was located at 211 West 125th Street and was torn down in 1959.